1. Application for Exchange

 Application Documents for Erasmus and Freemover Incomings

-In order to apply to an Erasmus exchange or as an exchange student, please ﬁll out our Application Form for the respectively exchange.
+In order to apply to an Erasmus exchange or as an exchange student, please ﬁll out our Application Form for exchange students.

 Necessary documents in German or English (to add)